English Ivy Symbolism, Traditions, and Mythology

 Despite the fact that it adheres to tree trunks, English ivy isn't a parasite.
 Only the roots attached to the ground penetrate their substrate to absorb nutrients.
 The function of the aerial roots is attachment to a support, not absorption.

 Today, ivy is sometimes considered to be a nuisance rather than an asset.
 This is especially true where ivy is an introduced plant.
 In its native habitat it's more likely to form a peaceful but assertive part of its environment.

 The vegetative, climbing stage of English ivy is the most noticeable and the one that most people are familiar with.
-Its leaves are medium to dark green, shiny and thick.
+Its leaves are medium to dark green, shiny, and thick.
 The leaf veins are conspicuous and are light yellow or white in color.
-The leaves of the reproductive stage of English ivy are oval with pointed tips and have no lobes.
+The leaves of the reproductive stage of the plant are oval with pointed tips and have no lobes.
 Ivy has clusters of greenish yellow flowers and produces clumps of blue-black berries.

 In most versions of the ancient stories about Dionysus, his father is Zeus, the king of the gods, and his mother is the human Seleme.
 Both the grapevine and the ivy vine are his symbols.